 About the Community Asthma Prevention Program (CAPP)

 The Community Asthma Prevention Program (CAPP) offers free education and care coordination support to families of children in Philadelphia with asthma.
-The curriculum used is based on You Can Control Asthma©, developed at Georgetown University, and classes are structured so that both caregivers and children can learn simultaneously.
+Based on a curriculum developed at Georgetown University, You Can Control Asthma, we structure our classes so that both caregivers and children can learn at the same time.

 CAPP works in many Philadelphia communities to provide: